 As one of the world’s jazz capitals, Paris is full of places to enjoy the genre.
 Make sure to drop in at legendary clubs like Le Petit Journal Saint-Michel (5th arrondissement), Le Caveau de la Huchette (5th arrondissement) and Le Duc des Lombards (1st arrondissement), one of the capital’s jazz meccas.
 There are also the celebrated concert cafés to enjoy, such as Café Laurent (6th arrondissement), which was the place to be in 1950s Saint-Germain-des Prés: Boris Vian used to play here.
 There are also full-service restaurants with live music, like La Bellevilloise (20th arrondissement) and its famous Sunday jazz brunch.
 Also worth a mention: River Café in Issy-les-Moulineaux, with its floating concerts on the Seine; Le Triton, a non-profit community restaurant in Les Lilas, which features a jazz-rich concert lineup; and La Dynamo de Banlieues Bleues, located in a former burlap sack factory in Pantin.

 You’ll find all the different rock genres playing in a wide selection of Parisian bars and clubs.
 Indie, punk, garage, new wave, hard, metal and more are in the spotlight almost every night—and the concert venues sometimes turn into dancefloors once the live music is over.
-Le Gibus (11th arrondissement), and La Féline (20th arrondissement) are all must-visits in the category.
+Le Gibus (11th arrondissement) is must-visit in the category.

 Music in Greater Paris